Digital-Defiance/Digital-Defiance/Bylaws.md

 Code Contributing and Advisory members are entitled but not required to apply to use Guild resources which include an email box/address and access to resources through our partners, including those made available through TechSoup, as well the potential to make use of contracted Resources like SAAS/PAAS that contribute to our overhead.

-Members using Guild resoruces shall be required to submit a yearly statement which certifies resources allocated are being used in the service of creating open source software.
+Members using Guild resources shall be required to submit a yearly statement which certifies resources allocated are being used in the service of creating open source software and hardware.
 This statement shall be produced beginning December 1st and completed by January 31st.

 - These statements are an opportunity for members to present descriptions of their work and any links to code or papers.
 These statements will be published in an organized folder within the organization’s GitHub repository, and these members will have access to the GitHub org to be able to make direct commits and any others can make pull requests from a fork.
 This is an opportunity to showcase the Guild’s work and commitment to the open source community as well as our partners who generously donate Resources to our cause.